 Medicity Marketing Milestones

-In November of 1999, I was invited to join a healthcare IT start-up called Medicity.
+One fine November day, I was invited to join a healthcare IT start-up called Medicity.
 At that time, all they had was a name — a play on ‘medical’ and ‘city’.
 My first task?
 Come up with a logo, website, product interface design, collateral and trade show booth graphics for our launch in February.
 I hit the ground running…and kept it up for SEVEN additional redesigns to the website, product, logo and branding.
 I also did design and creative for some of Medicity’s hospital and provider customers.
 I stuck around through Medicity’s acquisition by Aetna, and even took on work for a few of Aetna’s subsidiaries.
 I invite you to check out this timeline of the major milestones and hi-lights from each rebrand.

 If you’re not here…where are you?